-Oconee Medical Campus has been caring for the residents of the greater Oconee County community since 1939.
-Throughout its history, the highest priority has been on providing compassionate, exceptional care to the families it serves.
+Oconee Memorial Hospital has been caring for the residents of the greater Oconee County community since 1939.
+Throughout its history, our highest priority has been providing compassionate, exceptional care to the families we serve.
 Today, Oconee Medical Campus consists not only of a 169-bed hospital featuring both a comprehensive range of inpatient and outpatient services, but also a host of community-based services.
 These include physician practices, a long-term nursing care facility and a residential hospice house.

-Distinguished by its caring staff, high-caliber physicians and a long history of promoting the health and wellbeing of the community it serves, Oconee Medical Campus is deeply committed to quality as well as patient safety and satisfaction.
+Distinguished by its caring staff, high-caliber physicians and a long history of promoting the health and well-being of the community it serves, Oconee Memorial Hospital is deeply committed to quality as well as patient safety and satisfaction.

 Location & Directions

 Outpatient and Diagnostic Services